James Franklin Stewart

 - High School Lafayette (AL) High School

 - Final Game September 29, 1973

 - Born June 11, 1939 in Opelika, AL USA

 - Died November 24, 2012 in Tampa, FL USA

 Stewart was one of the greatest athletes in the history of Austin Peay State University.
 He set the school record with a .435 batting average in 1961 and batted .369 during his college career.
 He was also a stand-out member of the school's basketball team and set a school record in the 220-yard dash.
 He was named the school's best athlete in 1961 and was inducted into its Hall of Fame in 1979.

-He and Jamie Walker are the most prominent major leaguers to come out of Austin Peay State University.
+He and Jamie Walker are two of the most prominent major leaguers to come out of Austin Peay State University.